Eritrea: Education

 Education in Eritrea is officially compulsory for children aged 6 to 13 years.

-Statistics vary at the elementary level, suggesting that 70% to 90% of school-aged children attend primary school; Approximately 61% attend secondary school.
+Statistics vary at the elementary level, suggesting that 70% to 90% of school-aged children attend primary school; approximately 61% attend secondary school.
 Student-teacher ratios are high: 45:1 at the elementary level and 54:1 at the secondary level.
 Class sizes average 63 and 97 students per classroom at the elementary and secondary school levels, respectively.
-Learning hours at school are often fewer than six hours per day.

 Barriers to education in Eritrea include traditional taboos, school fees (for registration and materials), and the opportunity costs of low-income households.

-The Eritrea Institute of Technology "EIT" is a technological institute located near the town Himbrti, Mai Nefhi outside Asmara.
-The institute has three colleges: Science, Engineering and Technology, and Education.
-The institute began with approximately 5,500 students during the 2003–2004 academic year.

-The EIT was opened after the University of Asmara was reorganized.
-According to the Ministry of Education, the institution was established, as one of many efforts to achieve equal distribution of higher learning in areas outside the capital city, Asmara.
-Accordingly, several similar colleges are also established in different other parts of the country.
-The Eritrea Institute of Technology is the main local institute of higher studies in science, engineering, and education.
-The University of Asmara is the oldest university in the country and was opened in 1958.
-It is currently not in operation.